-HiPKI EV TLS CA is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to HiPKI EV TLS CA, including but not limited to natural disasters, wars, terrorism or failures of the Internet.
+HiPKI EV TLS CA is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to HiPKI EV TLS CA, including natural disasters, wars, or terrorism which may cause the interruption of telecommunications network.
 HiPKI EV TLS CA has set clear limitations for certificate usage and is not bear any legal responsibility for damages caused by exceeding these usage limitations.